Abrar9410/CareCamp-MCMS/README.md

    * **User Authentication:** Secure JWT-based authentication system with Firebase, ensuring data privacy and access control.
    * **Role-based Dashboards:** Separate dashboards for participants and organizers, featuring distinct functionalities.
       * Participants can register for camps, provide feedback, and view registration statuses, and also see their usage Analytics.
+'Stripe' is used as payment gateway for a realistic experience.
       * Organizers can manage camp schedules, review participant data, and track feedback analytics.
    * **Dynamic Camp Search:** Users can search for camps by title, location, or healthcare professional with real-time query handling.
    * **Secure Participant Registration:** Smooth and secure registration process for medical camp participants.